awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-data-create-tables.md

 **To create the sample tables**

-1. To drop the SSB tables, execute the following commands\.
+1. To drop the SSB tables, execute the following commands in your SQL client\.

    ```
    drop table part cascade;